 "Fatal Head Shot - Shooter's Location"

-I have also calculated that the elevation of this location is sufficient to shoot over the limo windshield at Z-frame 313 while the President was an easy target because he was directly facing the south parking lot.
-Furthermore, I think that this shooter was hidden in the back of a pickup truck or a van, and thus slightly raised from the ground.
+I have also calculated that the elevation of this spot is sufficient to shoot over the windshield while JFK was an easy target because he was directly facing the south parking lot shooter.
+Furthermore, I think that this shooter was hidden in the back of a pickup truck, and thus slightly raised from the ground.

 In the following limo drawing, I marked the position of the Connallys, Jackie Kennedy and JFK.
 One can thus note that neither the Connallys, nor Jackie Kennedy were obstacles to a shot originating from the south parking lot.

 For a better understanding, I shall add that the movement of JFK's head can be compared to the one of a pool ball which goes diagonally backwards and to the right when you strike it on the left edge.